xmaslo/log-signing-mpc/README.md

 # MPC-Log-Signing
-Trusted timestamping server with threshold signing key
+This project defines a standalone server that (combined with others) can be used for multi-party computation using ECDSA.

 ## Team Members
 - Dávid Maslo